Why Do Dogs Scoot (And How to Treat It)

 Whatever the cause, the skin irritations can gather under your dog’s tail, causing them to scoot to relieve the discomfort.

 If your dog is itchy all over, then it is your groomer’s products that are causing the irritation.
 Ask them about switching over to oatmeal-based, hypoallergenic, sensitive skin, or organic products.
 Or you can provide your own for your groomer to use.
 You can also check your dog’s butt for razor burns and tiny nicks.
 If you find any, a warm compress can help cure the irritation.
+See what you can give your dog for pain for some more options.

 Food allergies or intolerances can also cause inflammation in the anal area.
 A diet lacking in protein or fiber or featuring too much grain or soy can cause disruptions to your dog’s bowel movements, which can lead to irritation.